 It’s not at all uncommon for photos and content to be shared — with or without the permission of the creator — and often without credit.
 If this happens to you, what recourse do you have?

-This is where a Terms and Conditions can help protect your interests.
+This is where terms and conditions can help protect your interests.
 If you’ve clearly spelled out that you need to be asked for permission before your content is shared, then you’re on firmer ground if you need send a cease and desist letter or claim copyright infringement.

 WHERE DO I GET ONE?

 Here again, you can start with a solid, attorney-approved terms & conditions template and customize it to your needs which should cover everything you need and some things you might not have thought of.

 I want to mention a couple other things before I wrap this up.

 Second, don’t stress too much about making sure your policies cover every tiny thing.
 You can always update them as you go along.
 (It’s a nice thing for your visitors if you include a “last updated on” date, and make sure you mention that the policies can be updated at any time.)